Elizabeth Dobson Altemus: Bella Vista

 During the Great Depression, Altemus and her son opened five acres of the Dobson estate on the Schuylkill River, called Bella Vista, for vegetable gardens.
 During World War II the federal government took over the North Philadelphia property, evicted Altemus, and built housing for war workers on the site.
 In 1953, the space was transferred to the Philadelphia Housing Authority for low-income housing, now known as Abbottsford Homes.
 The mansion's books were donated to the Free Library of Philadelphia, the furnishings to the Falls of the Schuylkill Presbyterian Church and the Philadelphia Museum of Art.

 Personal life

 Elizabeth Dobson married a businessman, Lemuel Coffin Altemus, in 1901.
 Lemuel Altemus declared bankruptcy in 1908, and the couple divorced shortly thereafter in 1911.
 She had a son, James Dobson Altemus (1901–1966), who became an inventor, and a daughter, Mary Elizabeth (1906–1988), who became a horsebreeder known as Liz Whitney Tippett.
 She remarried, to a Marine Corps officer from Georgia, Nedom Angier Eastman, in 1924.
 In 1933, a woman named Estelle Maxwell sued her and her son for working to prevent the remarriage of Lemuel Coffin Altemus.
 The lawsuit was dismissed.

-Bessie Dobson Altemus Eastman was widowed when her second husband died in 1935.
-She died in 1947, aged 73 years, in Philadelphia.
+Elizabeth Altemus Eastman was widowed when her second husband died in 1935.
+She died in 1947, aged 73, in Philadelphia.
 There was a Bessie Dobson Altemus Memorial Prize given by the School of Nursing at Thomas Jefferson University, from 1948 to 1981.